You are here

 |The principal’s license consists of a minimum of 35 credits:||The superintendent's license consists of a minimum of 37 credits.|

 Core courses are delivered using a hybrid model of face-to-face and online delivery, depending on the nature of each course.
-The schedule illustrates the course rotation and anticipated amount of face-to-face sessions per semester.
+Students attend three face-to-face sessions per semester.
 This schedule shows the course rotation.
 To start an application, please review the admissions requirements and directions here.

 The goals of this program are to help candidates: